anlijuncn/AIGrant/README.md

-# GrantTemplate
+# AI for grant writing

-A LaTeX grant-writing template with an AI-assisted review workflow.
+A LaTeX grant-writing workflow with an AI-assisted reviewers.

 ## Overview